Empowering, alluring, degenerate? The evolution of red lipstick

 Until lipstick was popularized in the early 20th century, red lips were often associated with morally dubious women: impolite, sexually amoral, even heretical.
 In the Dark Ages, red lips were seen as a sign of commingling with the devil.
 The makeup "was associated with this mysterious, frightening femininity," Felder said.

-Then, Felder's book explains, as the American suffrage movement adopted red lips, their international counterparts did too.
+Then, Felder's book explains, as the American suffrage movement adopted red lips, their international counterparts did, too.

 As women's rights movements spread across Europe, New Zealand and Australia, with British and American organizers often sharing tactics, from organizing marches, to hunger strikes, to more aggressive militant strategies.
 And this solidarity extended to their makeup.
 Inspired by her American counterparts, British suffragette leader Emmeline Pankhurst favored a red lip, which helped spread the symbolic gesture among her fellow activists.

 Though suffragettes popularized the red-lip look in their day, Felder notes that there was already momentum to normalize lipstick among women more generally, as they dropped restrictive corsets for brassieres, and started to adopt more streamlined silhouettes, designed by the likes of Coco Chanel.